Baldywaldy09/ts-fmod-plugin-v2/README.md

 # TS-FMOD-Plugin Improved/V2 - ETS2 / ATS
 A telemetry plugin for ATS/ETS2 that includes an FMOD instance so that you can use FMOD sound mods.

+> [!IMPORTANT]
+> Every major ETS2 / ATS Update [1.??] this plugin will need to be updated<br>
+> Update time depends on how busy i am and how much has changed

 # Whats different in v2?
 - Added support for muting the audio when the game is running in the background [this can be disabled]